 Ukraine Corporate Index

 Since the Russian invasion of Ukraine started, a growing number of companies have stopped operating in Russia.
 Yet most of the corporate world remains silent.
-In response to this issue, Progressive Shopper and The Good Lobby have established the Ukraine Corporate Index.
+In response to this issue, Progressive Shopper, LeaveRussia, and The Good Lobby have established the Ukraine Corporate Index.

 This Index regularly tracks corporations’ stance vis-à-vis Russia in the aftermath of its invasion of Ukraine.
 It intends to inform investors, customers, and citizens about whether and how their companies and brands are positioning themselves in the ongoing conflict.
 Its aim is to lead these stakeholders to re-assess their investment and shopping decisions by praising responsible corporations while shaming irresponsible ones.
 Sign our petition to urge companies to stop supporting Putin’s regime!

 The aggression against Ukraine and the brutal actions of the Russian army, including crimes against civilians, urged many international companies and global brands decided to stop their activities in Russia.
 Economic sanctions imposed on Russia by governments of many countries as well as the withdrawal of private companies from the Russian market are setting the Russian economy under pressure and may help stop the unleashed war against Ukraine.

 This effort is part of Business for Ukraine (B4Ukraine), a coalition of Ukrainian and international civil society groups united by a common purpose: to block access to the economic and financial resources enabling Russian aggression, which is an attack on the rules-based international order itself.

 Days since Russia invaded Ukraine

 We identify and score major multinational companies operating in the Russian market.
 We consider the following factors and evaluate company’s actions taken vis-à-vis Russia into three different categories:

 These companies have failed to take any sort of meaningful action.